Mexico transfers 26 cartel figures wanted by US authorities in deal with Trump administration

 WASHINGTON (AP) — Mexico sent 26 high-ranking cartel figures to the United States Tuesday in the latest major deal with the Trump administration as American authorities ratchet up pressure on criminal networks smuggling drugs across the border.

-Those being handed over to U.S. custody include Abigael González Valencia, a leader of “Los Cuinis,” a group closely aligned with notorious cartel Jalisco New Generation or CJNG, a person familiar with the matter told The Associated Press.
-Another person, Roberto Salazar, is wanted in connection to the 2008 killing of a Los Angeles County sheriff’s deputy, the person said.
+Those handed over to U.S. custody include Abigael González Valencia, a leader of “Los Cuinis,” a group closely aligned with notorious cartel Jalisco New Generation or CJNG.
+Another defendant, Roberto Salazar, is wanted in connection to the 2008 killing of a Los Angeles County sheriff’s deputy.
+Other prominent figures have ties to the Sinaloa Cartel and other violent drug trafficking groups.

-They were being flown to American soil after the Justice Department agreed not to seek the death penalty against any of the defendants or against any cartel leaders and members transferred to the U.S. in February, the person said.
-The person spoke to The AP on the condition of anonymity because they were not authorized to discuss an operation that was still ongoing.
+The cartel figures were put on planes to the U.S. after the Justice Department agreed not to seek the death penalty against any of the defendants or against any cartel leaders and members sent to the U.S. in February.
+That transfer was of 29 cartel figures, including drug lord Rafael Caro Quintero, who was behind the killing of a U.S. DEA agent in 1985.

-Mexico’s Attorney General’s Office and Security ministry confirmed that 26 defendants were transferred but didn't identify them.
-Mexican security officials had planned a news conference for Wednesday.
+“This transfer is yet another example of what is possible when two governments stand united against violence and impunity,” U.S. Ambassador to Mexico Ronald Johnson said in a statement.
+“These fugitives will now face justice in U.S. courts, and the citizens of both of our nations will be safer from these common enemies.”

-Those transfers came days before 25% tariffs on Mexican imports were to take effect.
+The February transfers came as Mexican officials were trying to head off the Trump administration’s threat of imposing tariffs on Mexican imports.
 Late last month, President Donald Trump spoke with Mexico President Claudia Sheinbaum and agreed to put off threatened 30% tariffs for another 90 days to allow for negotiations.

 Sheinbaum has shown a willingness to cooperate more on security than her predecessor, specifically being more aggressive in pursuit of Mexico’s cartels.
 But she has drawn a clear line when it comes to Mexico’s sovereignty, rejecting suggestions by Trump and others of intervention by the U.S. military.